-In 1980, Jippes was asked to work for the Disney Studio's in Burbank, California.
-He worked as a character designer on Disney films like 'The Black Cauldron' (1984), 'The Rescuers Down Under' (1990), 'The Prince and the Pauper' (1990), 'Beauty and the Beast' (1991) and 'Aladdin' (1991).
+His work was noticed by Don McLaughlin, art director of the Disney Studios in Burbank, California, who invited him to come and work in the States in 1980.
+He started out working at the department that produced the daily newspaper comics with Disney characters like 'Mickey Mouse' and 'Donald Duck'.
+He was a character designer for Disney films like 'The Black Cauldron' (1984), 'The Rescuers Down Under' (1990), 'The Prince and the Pauper' (1990), 'Beauty and the Beast' (1991) and 'Aladdin' (1991).
 One of his best known designs is that of Jafar, the villain from 'Aladdin'.

-By 1999 he returned to The Netherlands to set up Studio Jan Kruis at the editorial offices of magazine Libelle in Hoofddorp, after the retirement of Jan Kruis.
-He was art director for a couple of years, and supervised the production of the weekly 'Jan, Jans en de Kinderen' comic, that was drawn by Rob Phielix, Gerben Valkema and Peter Nuyten.
+While in the USA, Jippes continued to make cover illustrations for Oberon's Disney publications, most notably for the series 'De Beste Verhalen van Donald Duck' and 'Oom Dagobert', that collected the Barks comics in book format.
+By 1999 Daan Jippes returned to The Netherlands to set up Studio Jan Kruis at the editorial offices of women's magazine Libelle in Hoofddorp, after the retirement of Jan Kruis.
+In the periods 1999-2000 and 2002-2003, he served as art director and supervised the production of the weekly 'Jan, Jans en de Kinderen' comic by artists like Rob Phielix, Gerben Valkema and Peter Nuyten.

 Sketch for a Winnie the Pooh children's book